Varmtech/video-client/README.md

     videoRoom.on('participantDisconnected', (participant) => {})

 ### stream
-This will be fired when one of participants added stream
+This will be fired when one of participants added stream.

     particpant.on('stream', (stream) => {})

 ### directCallEnded
-This will be fired when direct call ends
+This will be fired when direct call ends.

     participant.on('directCallEnded', () => {})